fahadkshehri/AWS-Backup-Web-App/README.md

 Objective: A Pyhon program to backup a local directory on your machine to an AWS S3 backet on the cloud.

 Dependencies:
--Any Python 3x version
+- Any Python 3x version
--boto3
+- boto3
+- AWS IAM
+- AWS S3 Unique Buckets

 To install boto3:
 - python -m pip install boto3